The Chosen One is HERE!!!!

 Deliberate Lack of Transparency: The IACA's opacity is designed to limit members' ability to unite and oppose the leadership.

 Asserting Competence: The leadership will insist that the current leaders are fully capable of managing the association without external oversight.
+This is why there are currently no external audits of the association.

 Interfering with the audit: The leadership will choose "friendly" auditing firms that are tied to law enforcement or friendly nonprofits like IALEIA to avoid impartial review.
 They will sell it as a commonsense choice, but the underlying goal is to prevent "too much" independent analysis of the association.